On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

-Suppose $G$ is a connected Lie group, K is a maximal compact subgroup, and write $G_0$ for the semidirect product $K \ltimes (\g/\ka)$ associated to the adjoint action of $K$ on $\g/\ka$ (here $\g$ and $\ka$ denote the Lie algebras of $G$ and $K$).
-Then there is a "continuous" family of groups $\left\{G_t\right\}_{t \in \R}$ which interpolates between $G_1 := G$ and $G_0$ (see section 4 below, as well as section 6 in \cite{HigsonKtheory}, for precise statements).
+Suppose $G$ is a connected reductive Lie group, $K$ is a maximal compact subgroup, and write $G_0$ for the semidirect product $K \ltimes (\g/\mathfrak{k})$ associated to the adjoint action of $K$ on $\g/\mathfrak{k}$ (here $\g$ and $\mathfrak{k}$ denote the Lie algebras of $G$ and $K$).
+Then there is a "continuous" family of groups $(G_t)_{t \in \R}$ which interpolates between $G_1 := G$ and $G_0$ (see \S \ref{subsec:defo} below).
+This deformation gives rise to a continuous field $\left\{C^\star(G_t)\right\}_{t \in \R}$ of algebras; Alain Connes and Nigel Higson observed in the late 1980s and early 1990s (see \cite{ConnesHigsonDeformations}, \cite[\S 4]{BaumConnesHigson}, \cite[\S II.10.$\beta$]{ConnesLivreENG}) that the Connes-Kasparov conjecture is equivalent with the fact that this field has \emph{constant} K-theory.

-This deformation gives rise to a continuous field $\left\{C^\star(G_t)\right\}_{t \in \R}$ of algebras; Connes and Higson had observed in the 1990s (\cite{ConnesHigson}, section 4 in \cite{BCH} and section 10.$\beta$ in Chapter 2 of \cite{Connes94}) that the Connes-Kasparov conjecture is equivalent with the fact that this field has \emph{constant} K-theory $\m$ in spite of the important difference in structure between $C^\star\u{r}(G_0)$ and $C^\star\u{r}(G)$.
+As Connes and Higson insisted, this meant that the Connes-Kasparov isomorphism could be the noncommutative-geometric counterpart of an intriguing rigidity phenomenon occurring at the level of representation theory; in fact, the reformulation of the Connes-Kasparov conjecture in terms of deformations echoed enthusiastic observations by G.~W. Mackey \cite{MackeyConjecture} on a possible relationship between the representation theories of $G$ and $G_0$ when $G$ is a semisimple Lie group.
+Mackey had conjectured that in the reductive case, there were deep-rooted, though surprising, analogies between $\widetilde{G}$ and $\widehat{G_0}=\widetilde{G_0}$.
+Connes and Higson's observations strongly invited to view the isomorphism \eqref{ConnesKasparov} a simple K-theoretic reflection of these analogies, roughly indicating that $\widetilde{G}$ and $\widetilde{G_0}$ share algebraic-topological invariants (see \cite{BaumConnesHigson}, \S 4).
+As Connes put it (\cite{ConnesLivreENG}, $\S$ II.10.$\delta$):\\

-As Connes and Higson insisted, the validity of the Connes-Kasparov conjecture then pointed to an intruiging phenomenon occuring at the level of representation theory: in fact, the reformulation of the Connes-Kasparov conjecture in terms of $G_0$ echoed enthusiastic observations by G.~W. Mackey \cite{MackeyOriginal} on a possible relationship between the representation theories of $G$ and $G_0$ when $G$ is a semisimple Lie group.
-Mackey had conjectured that there were deep, though surprising, analogies between $\widehat{G}\u{r}$ and $\widehat{G_0}$, and Connes and Higson's observations strongly invited to view the isomorphism \eqref{ConnesKasparov} a simple K-theoretic reflection of these analogies.
+Connes and Higson had crafted precise tools to do so in 1990, to be recalled below (see \S \ref{subsec:defo}).
+But Mackey's conjecture lay dormant for a long time; only recently did it become clear that the strategy imagined by Connes and Higson can be pursued for any reductive group.
+Going through that path is the aim of the present~note.